JetBrains/kotlin-web-site/docs/topics/jvm/jvm-spring-boot-add-db-support.md

       <code style="block" lang="sql">
       db.query("...", { ... } )
       </code><br/>
-      <p>After SAM conversion, the query function ends up with two arguments: a String at the first position, and a lambda expression at the last position.
+      <p>After the SAM conversion, the query function ends up with two arguments: a String at the first position, and a lambda expression at the last position.
 According to the Kotlin convention, if the last parameter of a function is a function, then a lambda expression passed as the corresponding argument can be placed outside the parentheses.
 Such syntax is also known as <a href="lambdas.md#passing-trailing-lambdas">trailing lambda</a>:</p>
       <code style="block" lang="sql">
       db.query("...") { ... }
       </code>